 The court is reluctant to make decisions affecting property until the final hearing, except to the extent necessary to preserve the marital estate.
 For example, if the spouse residing in the house needed additional funds to make the mortgage payment, the court can order a party (or the parties can agree) that a mortgage contribution will be paid and the court can order, or the parties can agree, that the spouse residing in the house shall maintain the house and pay the mortgage, taxes and insurance.

-If the parties do not wish to continue residing together but cannot agree about which person will remain in the home, either can ask the Court to allow them to stay and exclude the other person.
-In determining whether to provide the requested relief, the Court may consider respurces of each party, the availability of alternate housing, and timesharing with the children.
+If the parties do not wish to continue residing together but cannot agree on which person will remain in the home, either can ask the court to allow them to stay and exclude the other person.
+In determining whether to provide the requested relief, the court may consider resources of each party, the availability of alternate housing, and timesharing with the children.

 Marital property is any property acquired during the marriage or with marital assets.